Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Discussion

-In the case of the FWHM, we convert our fitted \( B_{\Delta} \) parameter to hours, using the known FRB~20180916B period.
-We obtain \( A_{\Delta} = -0.037 \pm 0.045 \) and \( B_{\Delta} = \SI{59 \pm 1}{\hour} \).
-In \citet{bethapudi2023high}, the reported values are \( A_{\Delta} = -0.35 \pm 0.32 \) and \( B_{\Delta} = \SI{53.4 \pm 15.6}{\hour} \).
-In our results, the width of the activity window shows a weak dependence on frequency, with a slightly negative slope suggesting a possible narrower window at higher frequencies. \citet{bethapudi2023high} reports a more negative slope, meaning a smaller active window with increasing frequency.
-However, it should be noted that given both uncertainties, the fitted slope \( A_{\Delta} \) is statistically consistent with zero.
-In terms of the amplitude parameter $B_{\Delta}$, both studies agree on a width near \SIrange{55}{60}{\hour} at the reference frequency, with our result having lower uncertainty, probably due to the larger sample size.
+In the case of the FWHM, we converted our fitted \( B_{\delta} \) parameter to hours using the known FRB~20180916B period.
+We obtained \( A_{\delta} = -0.444 \pm 0.047 \) and \( B_{\delta} = \SI{46 \pm 1}{\hour} \). \citet{bethapudi2023high} reported values of \( A_{\delta} = -0.35 \pm 0.32 \) and \( B_{\delta} = \SI{53.4 \pm 15.6}{\hour} \).
+In our results, the width of the activity window depends significantly on frequency, with a negative slope suggesting a narrower window at higher frequencies. \citet{bethapudi2023high} reported a lesser negative slope, meaning that in comparison with our modelling, their activity is wider at each frequency band, but with a high uncertainty that is statistically consistent with zero.
+We report lower uncertainties because our sample is larger and because we used the CDF approach, which strengthens the observed behaviour trend.
+In terms of the amplitude parameter $B_{\delta}$, our results agree within $1\sigma$.